carat25/ecommerce-app/README.md

 # Room for Improvement

 Room for improvement:
-* Add product variants in the Homepage
-* Use useContext feature
-* Apply carousel feature to display products available in the homepage
+* Fix the carousel feature to display the products from firebase instead of from the assets folder and link the product card to each product display

 # Acknowledgement